CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

 In Phase 2, our group decided to implement 3 new features to accommodate for increased accessibility:
 1. **Language Translator**
    - The language translator feature allows user view and read the webpage's text in their preferred language
-2. **Colour Contrast**
+2. **High Colour Contrast**
-   - The colour contrast feature allows users to choose the colour scheme of the webpage
+   - The high colour contrast feature allows users to view the webpage through a high contrast colour scheme paired with monospace font, which significantly improves the reading performance and helps people with dyslexia
 3. **Navigation Sidebar**
    - The navigation sidebar allows for easy access to all the pages of our website
+4. **Printer Friendly**
+   - The calendar format is printer friendly, which makes it quick and easy for the user to print out their schedule if needed
+5. **Cross-Platform**
+   - MyCourse app is available on both mobile and computing devices, making it quick and easily accessible

 ***
 ### The 7 Principals of Universal Design